rspeer/python-ftfy/README.md

 ## Examples

 `fix_text` is the main function of ftfy.
-This section is meant to give you a taste of the things it can do.
+This section is meant to give you a taste of the things it can do. `fix_encoding` is the more specific function that only fixes mojibake.

 Please read [the documentation](http://ftfy.readthedocs.org) for more information on what ftfy does, and how to configure it for your needs.

 ```python